Surgical Services at Valley Hospital Medical Center

 Types of Surgery

-In addition to standard open surgery, surgeons at Valley Hospital use laparoscopic or minimally invasive surgical techniques, including robotic surgery.
+In addition to standard open surgery, surgeons at Valley Hospital in Las Vegas use laparoscopic or minimally invasive surgical techniques, including robotic surgery.

 Endoscopy explores the inside of the body using a long, flexible tube with a camera and medical instruments at the tip.
 An endoscopy can often help your physician diagnose a health problem as well as possibly avoid the need for surgery.
 The tools enable physicians to take cells or tissue samples, stop bleeding and perform other procedures.